Derrek Chan: Professional

 On March 3, 2022, Chan signed with USL Championship club New York Red Bulls II.
 He made his professional debut on April 2, 2022, coming on as a 2nd–minute substitute in a 3–2 loss to FC Tulsa following a sending off to starting goalkeeper Giannis Nikopolidis.
 On May 11, 2022, New York announced that Chan had been loaned to Rochester New York FC for their U.S. Open Cup match against New York City FC.
 The Red Bulls recalled Chan immediately after the game.
-Chan made his first professional start for New York Red Bulls II on May 21, 2022 during a 2-0 loss to Indy Eleven.
+Chan made his first professional start for New York Red Bulls II on May 21, 2022, during a 2–0 loss to Indy Eleven.

 On June 10, 2022, Chan joined USL League One side Charlotte Independence on a short-term loan deal.
 He started for the Independence the following day in a 4–0 loss to Richmond Kickers.

+International career

+Chan was called up to the Chinese Taipei national team for a set of 2026 FIFA World Cup qualification matches in June 2024.